off-lineLabs/community/CONTRIBUTING.md

 - **Issues**: Report bugs or request features
 - **Documentation**: Check project docs and README files

-### Reviewing Pull Requests
+### Reviewing PRs

-We welcome your reviews on others' PRs:

 - Be constructive and respectful
-- Ask questions to understand the change
-- Suggest improvements clearly
-- Acknowledge good work
+- Consider alignment with core principles
 - Help others learn

 ### Staying Connected

-- Watch the repository for updates
 - Participate in discussions
-- Help answer questions from other contributors
+- Help answer questions
-- Share your experience and learnings
+- Share knowledge and experience
+- Help bridge developers and users

 ## Recognition

-We value all contributions!
-Contributors will be:

-- Listed in project documentation
-- Mentioned in release notes for significant contributions
-- Appreciated and recognized by the community
+Contributors are listed in project documentation, mentioned in release notes, and appreciated by the community.

 ## Questions?

-Don't hesitate to ask!
-We're here to help:
+Open an issue, start a discussion, or reach out to maintainers.
+We're here to help!

-- Open an issue with your question
-- Start a discussion
-- Reach out to maintainers

 Thank you for contributing to Offline Labs!
-Together, we're building a better, more private, and open future for everyone. 🚀
+Together, we're building a better, more private, and open future.